MLIS Application Materials

 Non-native English speakers will indicate how they will fulfill the requirement in the application.
 The options are:

-- Official TOEFL scores (submitted to the UW with ETS code 4854, use Department code 99)
+- submitted to the UW with ETS code 4854; use department code 99

-- Official IELTS scores (submitted to the UW with organization code 365)
+- submitted to the UW with organization code 365

-- Bachelor's, master's or doctoral degree from a specific country in Policy 3.2
+- Bachelor's, master's or doctoral degree from the U.S. or a specific country listed in Policy 3.2

 - Medium of Instruction document from undergraduate institution

-- If using a medium of instruction document, we will accept a notation directly on the transcript or a separate document issued by the institution.
-If submitting a separate document, include it with your transcripts when they are uploaded into the application.
+- We will accept a notation directly on the transcript or a separate document issued by the institution.